marksikaundi/MetabaseSQL/sql_with_metabase.md

 ```

 These ad-hoc analyses can be saved as Metabase questions for future reference or added to dashboards if they provide ongoing value.
 The SQL variables allow for quick adjustments to answer slightly different questions without rewriting the entire query.

+## Conclusion

+SQL is a powerful tool for data analysis, and Metabase enhances its capabilities by providing an intuitive interface, visualization options, and collaborative features.
+By mastering SQL within Metabase, you can:

+- Create sophisticated analyses that go beyond what's possible with the visual Query Builder
+- Build dynamic, interactive dashboards using SQL variables and filters
+- Combine the power of SQL with Metabase's visualization and sharing capabilities
+- Perform complex data transformations, joins, and multi-level aggregations
+- Create reusable components through SQL snippets and saved questions
+- Deliver insights to stakeholders in a format they can easily understand and interact with

+Whether you're an analyst, data scientist, or business user with SQL skills, Metabase provides the perfect platform to turn your SQL queries into actionable insights.
+As you grow your SQL skills, you'll discover even more powerful ways to leverage Metabase for your organization's data needs.

+Remember that SQL in Metabase is just one part of a comprehensive analytics solution.
+The most effective approach often combines SQL questions with those built using the visual Query Builder, creating a complete analytics ecosystem that serves both technical and non-technical users alike.